-Publications and Events
+Publications

 The Progress of Love will be documented by a fully illustrated catalogue, including essays by Van Dyke, Silva, and Herndon-Consagra.
 Other contributors include Elias Bongmba, Professor of Religious Studies at Rice University; and Banning Eyre, Senior Editor at AfroPop.org.
-A series of related events - including films, lectures, panel discussions, and gallery talks with curators and artists - will be presented in conjunction with the exhibitions; details will be announced closer to the time of the opening.
-In addition, a series of web-format exchanges will strengthen the connection between the three presentations.

 This exhibition is generously supported by Art Mentor Foundation Lucerne, The Andy Warhol Foundation for the Visual Arts, Bill and Sara Morgan, David and Anne Kirkland, Mark Wawro and Melanie Gray, Michael Zilkha, Fulbright & Jaworski L.L.P., Gensler, proceeds from Men of Menil, and the City of Houston.

 The presentation by Wura-Natasha Ogunji is supported by a fellowship from the John Simon Guggenheim Memorial Foundation.

 The Progress of Love is being underwritten at CCA, Lagos by The Menil Collection and The Pulitzer Foundation for the Arts.